 Cytoscape includes a simple web browser that can be used for viewing web sites from within Cytoscape.
 It is also used by Cytoscape apps, link outs, displaying the user manual, and displaying interactive tutorials.
+Typically the browser is activated automatically, but you can bring up a browser window yourself by using Tools \rightarrow Cytoscape Web Browser, or clicking on the icon in the tool bar.

-You can bring up a browser window by selecting $Tools \rightarrow Open$ web page, which will bring up the initial Starting Cytoscape Web Browser dialog.
-It provides a field to type in a web site address and a checkbox to indicate whether the browser window should be opened in the Cytoscape Results Panel.
+The initial CyBrowser dialog provides a field to type in a web site address and a checkbox to indicate whether the browser window should be opened in the Cytoscape Results Panel.